Epistemic Phase Transitions in Mathematical Proofs

 \section{Conclusion}

-Ever since their invention in a cultural context associated with new forms of justification~\cite{axial}, mathematical proofs have provided us with some of the most explicit examples of human reasoning we have available.
-They are an account, intended for use by other members of the community, of why we ought to believe something that attempts to be immune, by its very explicitness, to every objection.
+Ever since their invention in a cultural context associated with new forms of justification~\cite{axial}, mathematical proofs provide us with some of the most explicit examples of human reasoning we have available.
+They are an account of why we ought to believe something, that attempts to be immune to doubt.

-Seen in this way, proofs are a test-bed for justification practices more generally.
+Seen in this way, proofs are a test bed for justification practices more generally.
 Our results suggest that the confidence provided by an epistemic phase transition may also be present, in latent form, in many other kinds of claims we make in day-to-day life.
-As noted by Ref.~\cite{mercier2017enigma}, no piece of evidence---even one concerning the evidence of the senses---is transparent, and we can always be called upon to situate it in the context of a larger argument.
+As noted by \citeA{mercier2017enigma} in a cultural-evolutionary context, no piece of evidence---even one concerning the evidence of the senses---is transparent, and we can always be called upon to situate it in the context of a larger argument.
 This means that people expand claims about the physical world, or normative claims about how things ought to be, when they are asked for further justification.
 Those expansions, if constructed via a process similar to tinkering and reuse, ought to be able to support the same kinds of phenomena we establish here.

 The combination of modularity, abduction, and deduction, as well as the underlying assembly mechanism of tinkering and reuse appears to have the power to generate significant levels of certainty even for complex and apparently fragile arguments.
 The networks we have studied here may be something that we create when called upon to justify our beliefs in non-mathematical claims as well.